Fundraising campaign

 The Centre Artistique International Roy Hart has launched a fundraising campaign to help finance the preservation of its material archives and to create a dedicated website for online research.
 Please give generously.

-We are delighted to announce that the CAIRH has been awarded a grant of 18, 700€ by the Direction régionale des affaires culturelles, Occitanie (Regional Directorate of Cultural Affairs, French Ministry for Culture) for its project to digitize and make more accessible its considerable archives.
+We are delighted to announce that the CAIRH has been awarded a grant by the Direction régionale des affaires culturelles, Occitanie (Regional Directorate of Cultural Affairs, French Ministry for Culture) in support of its project to digitize and make more accessible its considerable archives.

 This is a turning point in curating the historical legacy of the Roy Hart Theatre and the Centre Artistique International Roy Hart.
 It enables us to employ technology and the vast reach of the internet to make this priceless heritage more accessible internationally.
 Our public – students, researchers, teachers, vocal artists and practitioners, theatre goers and lovers of a great story – will be able to access a wide range of material : including written, audio, photo, and video.